joshholcomb/electron-s3-client/README.md

 your client to connect to your s3 endpoint.

 # gui and cli
-to run the gui
+To run the gui
 - download repo
 - npm install
 - npm start

-to run the cli
+To run the cli
 - download repo
 - npm install
 - node app\s3-client.js --command --options

+To build an executable
+- npm install --save-dev electron-packager
+- npx electron-packager . s3-client --patform=win --arch=x64